joinpursuit/ios-structs-classes-lab/README.md

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?

+edgar.name = "Jason"
+jason.name = "Jason"
+reason: classes pass objects by reference, meaning an original copy of the data is not stored

 ## Question 4